Storm Eunice: Which Sussex sport fixtures has the weather claimed? Horsham, Bognor and Pagham out of action

 Hailsham Town's visit to Storrington in SCFL division one is off.
 Hailsham said: "Today's trip to @StorringtonFC is OFF - unsafe conditions due to a tree caught up in power lines.
 Thanks to Storrington for the early communication."

 Sidley's match with Hollington in the Mid Sussex premier was also called off.
-And Roffey v Mile Oak in SCFL division one went the same way.
+And Roffey v Mile Oak in SCFL division one went the same way, as did Horsham v Hassocks, Little Common v Saltdean and Polegate v Copthorne Reserves.

+The East Preston-Bexhill game in the SCFL premier was a late addition to the postponed list, with heavy rain in the morning putting paid to hopes of play at The Lashmar.
+Seaford v Billingshurst and Epsom and Ewell v Selsey, both in SCFL division one, went the same way early afternoon.
+Then Lewes v Margate was scrapped because of worries over high winds.

+The call-offs were down to a mixture of waterlogged pitches and damage to facilities.

 We will have news of other fixtures called off here through the day but happily, many matches seem able to go ahead.